sanketvmehta/lifelong-learning-pretraining-and-sam/README.md

 # lifelong-learning-pretraining-and-sam

-Code for the paper "Mehta, S. V., Patil, D., Chandar, S., & Strubell, E. (2021).
-[An empirical investigation of the role of pre-training in lifelong learning](https://arxiv.org/abs/2112.09153). arXiv preprint arXiv:2112.09153."
+Code for the paper "Mehta, S. V., Patil, D., Chandar, S., & Strubell, E. (2023).
+[An Empirical Investigation of the Role of Pre-training in Lifelong Learning](https://jmlr.org/papers/v24/22-0496.html).
+The Journal of Machine Learning Research 24 (2023)"

 ## Installation